flpeters/anwesys-chat-website-backend/README.md

 Once you've set up the database, you should be able to start the server.

-When the server is started, you can open the frontend website available here https://github.com/flpeters/anwesys-chat-website-frontend and start chatting.
+When the server is started, you can open the frontend website available at: https://github.com/flpeters/anwesys-chat-website-frontend and start chatting.